 There are a million things a dog can’t do.
 It can’t jump into your car and take the kids to school.
 It has no idea how to mow the lawn, do the ironing, zip up the duvet cover or use an Excel spreadsheet for accounting purposes.
 The list goes on.
-It seems that a dog can’t do doing anything of real use.
+It seems that a dog can’t do anything of real use.
 But there’s one thing it can do with abundance and with sheer enthusiasm, and that is to give love.
 And it’s all down to a hormone called oxytocin.

 Oxytocin - the cuddle hormone

 Humans and dogs have a jolly nice hormone called oxytocin, and it surges through our veins whenever our eyes meet.
-This reaction is the same when a parent and its baby see each other.
+This reaction is the same when a parent and their baby see each other.
 It makes you go all cuddly and spout childish gibberish.
 It’s all done in the name of love, though we’re not sure if your dog is thinking the same.

 Every time you smile and stroke your furry friend it develops an increasingly stronger bond, and one that makes you and your dog go all gooey every time you meet.
 All this soppiness reduces your blood pressure and is partly the reason why having a pet dog is good for your health.

 This, together with going on long walks, lobbing sticks aimlessly in all directions and picking up warm poo, creates a special bond like no other.
-Then again, picking up warm poo of someone you know is bound to be based on a special bond like no other.
+Then again, picking up the warm poo of someone you know is bound to be based on a special bond like no other.

 The joy of a dog is that it doesn’t judge, gives unconditional love, is loyal, happy eating the same food every day, fluffy, soft to cuddle, and barks at people you don’t like.
 I’m none of these, though I do bark at people I don’t like.